 Students who are uncomfortable dealing directly with a faculty member or a program/division chair may seek assistance from the College of Engineering ombudspersons in seeking a resolution of a complaint.
 However, it is anticipated that grievances generally can be satisfactorily resolved most expeditiously at the faculty or chair level.

 If the student is not satisfied with the outcome of this procedure, the student should discuss the complaint with the associate dean for academic programs in the College of Engineering.

-Applicants for admission to the College of Engineering as first-year students must have successfully completed at least four years of English/language arts; four years of mathematics, which must include at least two years of algebra, one year of geometry, and one year of higher mathematics (trigonometry, analysis, calculus); two years of a single foreign language; three years of natural science, which must include at least one year of chemistry and at least one year of physics; and at least two years of social studies.
+Applicants for admission to the College of Engineering as first-year students must have successfully completed at least four years of English/language arts; four years of mathematics, which must include at least two years of algebra, one year of geometry, and one year of higher mathematics (trigonometry, analysis, calculus); two years of a single world language; three years of natural science, which must include at least one year of chemistry and at least one year of physics; and at least two years of social studies.
 A high school computer programming course is recommended but not required.

-Applicants are guaranteed admission to the College of Engineering if they have no high school unit deficiencies, an ACT composite score of 25 or higher, an ACT math score of 25 or higher, and a Regent Admission Index score of at least 265.
+Applicants are guaranteed admission to the College of Engineering if they have no high school unit deficiencies, an American College Testing (ACT) composite score of 25 or higher, an ACT math score of 25 or higher, and a Regent Admission Index score of at least 265.
 Students who do not meet these requirements, or who attend a high school that does not rank its students, are encouraged to send recommendations from math and science teachers and a personal statement, which will be considered in an individual review by the College of Engineering.